 Their unit alone buried more than 21,000 bodies, following the D-Day landings and on through Europe–“a work of respect for their dead comrades. . . .”

 I was interested in the technical training the unit underwent in Wyoming before deploying to England.
 And the great care they took to make sure that identifications were certain and that personal items were protected to send home to loved ones.

 An important piece of history, especially since I have a young uncle, buried at an American cemetery in France, whose remains went through a very detailed Graves Registration process from southern Austria to a temporary cemetery in eastern France, before being permanently buried there.

 Lt.
-Daniel W. Wilson was one of five brothers who enlisted in WWII from Iowa.
+Daniel W. Wilson was one of five brothers who served in WWII from Iowa.
 Only two came home.

 It’s also the story behind the Wilson brothers featured on the Dallas County Freedom Rock at Minburn, Iowa.